-2.3.3.6 Target Deployment Safety
+2.3.3.6 Target Deployment and Retrieval Safety

-The deployment of targets is dependent upon environmental conditions.
+The deployment and retrieval of targets is dependent upon environmental conditions.
 The Beaufort sea state scale is a standardized measurement of the weather conditions, based primarily on wind speed.
 The scale is divided into levels from 0 to 12, with 12 indicating the most severe weather conditions (e.g., hurricane force winds).
 At Beaufort sea state number 4, wave heights typically range from 3.5 to 5 ft.
-Firing exercises involving the integrated maritime portable acoustic scoring and simulation system are typically conducted in daylight hours in Beaufort sea state number 4 conditions or better to ensure safe operating conditions during buoy deployment and recovery.

-The standard operating procedures for target deployment safety could result in a secondary benefit to public health and safety, and to marine mammals and sea turtles (by increasing the effectiveness of visual observations for mitigation) through a reduction in the potential for interaction with the weapons firing activities associated with the use of the deployed targets.
+Firing exercises involving the deployment and retrieval of targets (e.g., integrated maritime portable acoustic scoring and simulation systems) from small boats are typically conducted in daylight hours in Beaufort sea state number 4 conditions or better to ensure safe operating conditions during target deployment and recovery.
+These standard operating procedures benefit public health and safety, and marine mammals and sea turtles (by increasing the effectiveness of visual observations for mitigation), through a reduction in the potential for interaction with the weapons firing activities associated with the use of applicable deployed targets.